Mak2006/gcp-cloud-labs/Lab 4 Create a dashboard for data pipeline.md

 ### Business Requirment
 In this lab, you own a fleet of New York City taxi cabs and are looking to monitor how well your business is doing in real-time.
 You will build a streaming data pipeline to capture taxi revenue, passenger count, ride status, and much more and visualize the results in a management dashboard.

 In this lab we do the following
+-  Prep
 -   Connect to a streaming data Topic in Cloud Pub/sub
 -   Ingest streaming data with Cloud Dataflow
 -   Load streaming data into BigQuery